English

 Syracuse Univ. - WRT 105

 This is the required English course for all students in semester one of their freshman year at Syracuse University.
 Each section of WRT 105 is a community of writers who meet with the specific purpose of developing as critical readers, writers, and thinkers.
 Students learn to develop ideas through the choices they make as writers.
 The course challenges students to understand that effective communication requires people to be aware of the complex factors that shape every rhetorical context, including issues of power, history, difference, and community.
 Developing this understanding helps students perceive ways in which their work as writers extends beyond the immediate requirements of the classroom and prepares them for effective engagement with issues in the workplace, local community, and global society.
 The course is designed as a workshop in which learning takes place through reading, writing, listening, and class interaction.
 Grades are based on both informal writing and formal papers.
 A final paper is required at the end of the semester.
-Students are required to register for the course through Syracuse University (SUPA).
+Students are required to register for the college portion of the course through Syracuse University (SUPA).
+Students who do not register and pay by the college deadline will be dropped from the class at both the high school and college level.
 Teachers will assist in the registration process at the beginning of the year.

 Class and Literary Texts